Lrfoster03/Lrfoster03.github.io/_posts/2022-10-18-my-sketchpad.md

 ---

 This was a Sketchpad web application that I created based on the Facebook / Meta react framework.
 It is heavily reliant on said framework as well as some open source react imports.
-If you want to take a look at it, you can find it [here][sketchpad].
+If you want to take a look at it, you can find it [here](https://lrfoster03-graph-theory-sketchpad.github.io/Lrfoster03-Graph-Theory-Sketchpad/){:target="_blank"}.

 **<u>Implementation:</u>**